import-js/eslint-plugin-import/docs/rules/extensions.md

 ```

-The following patterns are not considered problems when configuration set to `[ 'always', {ignorePackages: true} ]`:
+The following patterns are not considered problems when configuration set to `['error', 'always', {ignorePackages: true} ]`:

 ```js
 import Component from './Component.jsx';